Wealth Management Today

 This programme as well as other wealth management courses are available on in-company basis at the moment.
 If you have a group of 3 or more we will be happy to customise it and deliver in your office in any location worldwide.
 Contact us to discuss your requirements`.

-You may be interested in our 2 day public Managing Family Office & Wealth programme in London on 24-25 of May 2012.
+You may be interested in our 2 day public Managing Family Office & Wealth programme in London.

 This hands on workshop for Private Bankers, Wealth and Asset Managers, Family Offices and Advisors analyses current market conditions for wealth management and private banking industry while giving an excellent opportunity for discussing main challenges with your peers.